Skip to main content

 Differences between agents

-Bolt works a little differently depending on which agent you choose.
-Some features and parts of the interface change to match the agent’s strengths.
-If you switch agents, you may notice slight differences in the tools available or how the chat behaves.
+Bolt behaves slightly differently depending on which agent you choose.
+Some tools and interface elements adjust to match each agent’s strengths.
 Key differences include:

-• Claude Agent works with Plan Mode, whereas the v1 Agent (legacy) works with Discussion Mode.
+• Claude Agent works with Plan Mode. v1 Agent (legacy) works with Discussion Mode.

-• Claude Agent allows you to select between specific models, including Haiku, Sonnet (default), and Opus.
+• Claude Agent lets you choose between Haiku, Sonnet, and Opus models..

 FeatureClaude Agentv1 Agent (legacy)